 History of Kings Park

 We think it is pretty incredible that this green space has been retained in the heart of a capital city!
 All thanks to the efforts of John Septimus Roe – the first surveyor-general of the Swan River colony.
 After European settlement in 1829, Roe protected the wooded area, noting its value.
 But by 1835 its use as a timber mill was more attractive to Perth’s early inhabitants.
-Logging continued for 36 years, until a large tract was successfully preserved.
-By 1890, the parkland was extended and soon after it officially opened.
+Logging continued for 36 years until a large tract was successfully preserved.
+By 1890, the parkland was extended, and soon after it officially opened.
 It was given the name Kings Park in 1901 to mark King Edward VII’s ascension to the throne.

-Perth people love being outdoors enjoying the sunshine, and Kings Park is the place to be.
+Perth people love being outdoors and enjoying the sunshine, and Kings Park is the place to be.
 Every weekend you will see picnic rugs covering the vast grass along Fraser Avenue and around the War Memorial.
 It’s a magnificent setting for social events and weddings.